Salable/node-sdk/docs/versioned_docs/version-1.7.0/subscriptions/change-plan.md

 _Type:_ `string`

-Plan `uuid` of the new plan you wish to update to
+The `uuid` of the new Plan the Subscription will be moved to

 ##### subscriptionId (_required_)